 MPH Graduate Placement Information

-- 40% are employed in county, regional, and/or state health departments
+- 25% are employed in county, regional and/or state health departments

 - 20% are employed in other public health organizations, or the private sector

-- 15% of ESU MPH graduates have been accepted into doctoral programs at the following institutions: Drexel University School of Public Health; George Mason University; Georgia Southern University; Old Dominion University; University at Albany, State University of New York; University of Georgia; University of Medicine and Dentistry of New Jersey, University of South Carolina; University of North Texas; and the University of Toledo.
+- 15% of ESU MPH graduates have been accepted into doctoral programs at the following institutions: Drexel University School of Public Health; Georgia Southern University; Old Dominion University; SUNY- Albany; Rutgers University; University of Georgia; University of South Carolina; University of North Texas; and the University of Toledo.